A Nightmare on Elm Street: Development

 By Craven's account, his own adolescent experiences led him to the name Freddy Krueger; he had been bullied at school by a child named Fred Krueger.
 Craven had done the same thing in his film The Last House on the Left (1972), where the villain's name was shortened to Krug.
 Craven chose to make Krueger's sweater red and green after reading an article in a 1982 Scientific American that said these two colors were the most clashing colors to the human retina.

 Craven strove to make Krueger different from other horror film villains of the era.
-"A lot of the killers were wearing masks: Leatherface, Michael Myers, Jason," he recalled in 2014.
-"I wanted my villain to have a mask, but be able to talk and taunt and threaten.
+In 2014, he recalled, "A lot of the killers were wearing masks: Leatherface, Michael Myers, Jason.
+I wanted my villain to have a mask, but be able to talk and taunt and threaten.
 So I thought of him being burned and scarred."
-He also felt the killer should use something other than a knife because it was too common.
+He also said the killer should use something other than a knife because it was too common.
 "So I thought, 'How about a glove with steak knives?'
 I gave the idea to our special effects guy, Jim Doyle."
 Ultimately two models of the glove were built: the hero glove that was only used whenever anything needed to be cut, and the stunt glove that was less likely to cause injury.
 For a time, Craven had considered a sickle as the weapon of choice for the killer, but around the third or fourth drafts of the script, the iconic glove had become his final choice.